-If they are happy to stay registered at the Club, your child does not need to do anything.
-Their Club will notify the Premier League, and their registration will be retained for a further period, depending on their age.
+If your child is happy to stay registered at the Club you do not need to do anything.
+The Club will notify the Premier League, and their registration will be retained for a further period, depending on their age.

 Declining Extended Registration